Natifishman/Valentines-Site/README.md

-💖 Welcome to Sara's Special Website 💖
+💖 Welcome to our Special Website 💖
-Hi there! 👋
+This adorable little corner of the internet is dedicated to the amazing Sara.

-This adorable little corner of the internet is dedicated to the amazing Sarah. 🌸 It's a playful and loving way to remind her just how much she means to someone very special.
+🌸 It's a playful and loving way to remind her how much she means to someone very special.

 How It Works
 When you visit the website, you'll be greeted with a heartfelt question: